 sprouts and you can say fine, spinach it is.
 Your vegetable choices might be limited by plant spacing needs.
 Vegetables that grow underground,

 like carrots, can be planted closer together than bushy plants.
-Your garden may only have room for a single cucumber plant - vines can reach 8 feet long!
-Refer to seed packets and plant labels for specific information.
+Your garden may only have room for a single cucumber plant—vines can reach 8 feet long!
+Plant vining vegetables on vertical supports to increase your growing space.

 leeks, onions, garlic, shallots, snow peas, snap peas, short carrots, beets, okra, turnips, sweet potatoes, and